Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets a certain mode
+A script that sets the mode of a file that is the same mode as the other file